 A. STEM figures have appropriate markup that indicates that the image is a figure.
-N/A Additional Information: 0/0 STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. STEM graphs have appropriate markup that indicates that the image is a graph.
-N/A Additional Information: 0/0 STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. STEM equations have appropriate markup that indicates that the image is an equation.
-N/A Additional Information: 0/0 STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 D. STEM tables have appropriate markup that indicates the image is a table.
-N/A Additional Information: O/O STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A Additional Information: O/O STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A Additional Information: O/O STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A Additional Information: O/O STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 H. Assistive technology used can access the content from the STEM tables.
-N/A

-Additional Information: 0/0 STEM content was analyzed and passed.
-No STEM content found within the text content.
+N/A Additional Information: No STEM content was found within the text document.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.